finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Purpose

 **Enumeration is the mechanism through which a type may only take some specific controlled values**.
 An *enumeration* is the container for the corresponding set of controlled values.

-This mimics the *scheme* concept, whose values may be specified as part of another data model and can be represented through an enumeration in the Rosetta DSL.
-Typically, a scheme with no defined values is represented as a basic `string` type.
+An enumeration is sometimes also known as a *scheme*.

 #### Syntax